|Goodison Road, Walton, Liverpool, England

 - Segura – is a fine bistro situated very close to the stadium of the Blues.
 Enjoy the nicest décor, the screens with live events, and very fair prices.
 On Fridays, they also have karaoke and a nice crowd.

 In previous times, Everton’s stadium used to be one of the greatest football grounds in England.
 Therefore, it hosted plenty of interesting matches and fans enjoyed the performances of the highest quality.
-Today, many spectacular football matches of the English Premier League and other competitions still take place at Goodison Park.
+Today, many spectacular local and European-level football matches still take place at Goodison Park.
 Another good thing to experience there is a stadium tour.

 Guided tours at Goodison Park cost only £12 but are not run every day.
 The only option to secure your spot on the tour is to book it online.
 Unfortunately, matchday tours are not available and there is no museum at the ground.
 In general, Everton’s stadium tours are fun and include a standard program featuring the tunnel, dressing rooms, and similar kind of things.